umarcbs/File-Encryption-using-Python/readMe.md

 Done.
 ```

-"Replace (encrypted)test.jpg with your encrypted file with extension
+-Replace (encrypted)test.jpg with your encrypted file with extension
-"Enter the password that you set while encrypting your file to decrypt it
+-Enter the password that you set while encrypting your file to decrypt it

 ### Follow